 Seeking to adjust for our own bias, we looked to other industry leaders on Twitter to learn from their perspective.
 To make this easier for others to do as well, our team assembled a ‘Top 100’ list of Thought Leaders and is making the list publicly accessible below.
-By updating this list weekly, we hope to inspire dialogue across our industry.
+By updating this list weekly and conducting monthly interviews with #Solar100 Thought Leaders, we hope to inspire dialogue across our industry.
 We look forward to learning more from all of you!

 In case you missed them, here are our latest #Solar100 interviews: